 Rockford's Learning Services Coordinator Finds New Friend During Community Service Day

-Rasmussen College hosted its tenth annual Community Service Day on July 20, 2018.
+Rasmussen University hosted its tenth annual Community Service Day on July 20, 2018.
 Approximately 700 employees from the College’s 22 campuses and three central offices participated in the national service day event.
 Through this annual effort, employees and staff volunteered more than 2,100 hours in just one 24-hour period, helping communities across the U.S. grow and thrive.

 Each campus community chose local volunteer organizations to donate their time to.
 Some campuses chose to clean up local schools or participate in blood drives.
-The Rasmussen College Rockford campus relied on their Health Information Technician program coordinator’s connection to a local organization, the PAWS Humane Society, to find the perfect beneficiary for their services.
+The Rasmussen University Rockford campus relied on their Health Information Technician program coordinator’s connection to a local organization, the PAWS Humane Society, to find the perfect beneficiary for their services.

 Faculty and staff from the Rockford campus helped prepare PAWS for its upcoming garage sale, organized donations, weeded and mulched the property and played with the kittens.
-Although this was an important day for all of the College’s employees, it was more than just the annual volunteer day for Learning Services Coordinator Bonnie Ostrand.
+Although this was an important day for all of the University's employees, it was more than just the annual volunteer day for Learning Services Coordinator Bonnie Ostrand.
 It was the day she met her newest friend, Heathcliff.

-Ostrand has worked for Rasmussen College for more than five years.
+Ostrand has worked for Rasmussen University for more than five years.
 She is passionate about professionally developing student tutors for the Schools of Technology and Design as well as building resources for Learning Services.
-She has worked in higher education for the last 13 years but pursued a role at Rasmussen College when a friend of hers took a job at the Rockford campus and absolutely loved it.
+She has worked in higher education for the last 13 years but pursued a role at Rasmussen when a friend of hers took a job at the Rockford campus and absolutely loved it.

 When Ostrand found out she would join 28 of her teammates to volunteer at PAWS Humane Society, she jumped on their website and was excited to see all the cats they had up for adoption.
 “I wasn’t planning on adopting that day,” she said.
 “I have an older cat that’s 15 and a younger one that’s two.
 So, since the one cat is aging, I had been thinking about getting a companion for the younger one but wasn’t prepared to do so that day,” said Ostrand.
 “I didn’t even know they had young kittens [at PAWS], so when I came in, I was really excited!”